Key Takeaways

 Cognitive reframing is often used in therapy to help change the way people think, feel, and act.
 By learning to identify and address unhelpful thought patterns and beliefs, you can create the space to manage your mental health symptoms and improve your overall quality of life.

 At Rula, we’re here to help you find an in-network therapist who can help you navigate whatever challenging thoughts are impacting your health.
-Our teletherapy platform makes it easy to find a provider who has availability to see you from the comfort of your home as soon as this week.
+Our teletherapy platform makes it easy to find a provider who has availability to see you from the comfort of your home as soon as tomorrow.